BatteredBunny/nyaasi_scraper/README.md

 # Nyaa.si Scraper

+## My results

+In total the database came to the size of 1.8gb with 1314329 torrents, with 12 vpn setup it took about 27h hours to complete scraping.

 ## Usage guide

 1. Fill out $count in `generate-docker-compose.sh`, $count should include how many scrapers you want running